 - The refrigerant (a gas) is compressed by the compressor: its pressure and temperature increase.

-- The refrigerant then circulates through the coils in the back of the fridge: its temperature lowers (heat is evacuated inside the fridge’s cabinet) and the gas turn into a liquid.
+- The refrigerant then circulates through the coils in the back of the fridge: its temperature lowers (heat is evacuated from inside the fridge’s cabinet) and the gas turns into a liquid.

 - The refrigerant goes back to the compressor and the cycle starts all over again.

 Pros / Cons

 Compressors: Most refrigerators (Vitrifrigo, NovaKool, IsoTherm, Norcold, ARB, TruckFridge) use the same SECOP/Danfoss 12V variable speed compressor.
 They’re the benchmark in the industry and are known for their high-efficiency, high-quality products.
 On the other hand, Dometic uses their own compressors (which are fine too).

 12V/120V: Most 12V DC fridges can also be powered from 120V AC.
 This is possible because they have a built-in inverter that converts 120V AC to 12V DC.
 In other words, even if plugged in to 120V, the fridge still works with 12V DC.
 As you know, using an inverter is not very efficient, so power your fridge from 12V DC when off the grid (instead of using your inverter).